CodeNinjaSarthak/music/README.md

 Browse and search for songs in the music library.
 Create and manage playlists.
 Play, pause, skip, and control playback of songs.

+Libraries used :-

+1. Mysql connector
+2. JLayer